DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         # (optional) to re-start your virtual machine
         subt cloud terraform start [ virtual machine name ]

-- It is OK to remove and re-start your virtual machines, nothing will be removed from your VM disk when stopping/starting.
+- Its OK to remove and re-start your virtual machines, nothing will be removed from your VM disk when stopping/starting.

 **Remove your VPN**